-San Francisco transit workers fired for REFUSING COVID-19 INJECTIONS awarded more than $1M each
+San Francisco transit workers who were fired for REFUSING COVID-19 INJECTIONS awarded more than $1M each

 Former employees of the San Francisco Bay Area Rapid Transit (BART) who were terminated for refusing the Wuhan coronavirus (COVID-19) vaccine